sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/5 The Great Zapfish.md

 Her lips curled into a smile. *Good.*

-Though she noted a single lit window above the Ammo Knights storefront.
+But she noted a single lit window above the Ammo Knights storefront.
 The shop itself was unlit.
 She wondered if Sheldon, the shop owner, had simply forgotten to turn off the light.

 In any case, she was satisfied.
 She walked back to the grate and, facing the Square, stomped her right foot on it three times, the muffled sound of rubber sole on dense metal making a quiet ring.